 Tom was tested for Dravet Syndrome 14 years later.
 “We didn’t think too much about it, it was just another test.
 So, when we got the result - nearly a year later - we were really surprised.
 I cried because after 15 years I had the answer to that original question of ‘why?'.
 It was genetic and was always going to happen, there was nothing that we could have done to prevent it.

 Once we had the diagnosis, this opened up a whole new world to us - there was a support group, DSUK, and suddenly Tom wasn’t a one-off with ‘lousy epilepsy’ as his consultant put it, but a whole group of us and a Facebook page where we can stay in contact daily.

-When Tom was approximately five and a half we went through a really bad patch for about eighteen months, medication stopped working and with each new medication that was tried it bought new problems with it, we were doing emergency dashes up to guys every few weeks and then having to stay there for weeks while they tried to stabilise Tom, It was a very lonely time, I stayed in hospital with Tom while my husband Adrian worked and then came to the hospital in the evenings.
+When Tom was approximately five and a half we went through a really bad patch for about eighteen months; medication stopped working and with each new medication that was tried it bought new problems with it.
+We were doing emergency dashes up to Guy’s Hospital every few weeks and then having to stay there for weeks while they tried to stabilise Tom.
+It was a very lonely time.
+I stayed in hospital with Tom while my husband Adrian worked and then came to the hospital in the evenings.

 The difference that support group would have made, being able to be in contact with other parents that really understand because they are either going through what you are going through themselves or have been there before.

 We now come under the category of being one of the parents of a young adult with Dravet Syndrome.
-It was very daunting going from childhood services into adult services, but its all do-able, it’s really rewarding to feel that we might be able to help parents that are just starting off on the Dravet Road, which we can do through the Dravet community supported by DSUK.
+It was very daunting going from childhood services into adult services, but it's all do-able.
+It's really rewarding to feel that we might be able to help parents that are just starting off on the Dravet road, which we can do through the Dravet Syndrome community supported by DSUK.